 - Sanitizer wipes

-- Go VIP, if you can swing it: Of course, this is not realistic for everyone, but if there’s anytime you’re thinking about splurging, this is a good time to do it.
-VIP passes offer tons of shade, smaller crowds, shorter lines, and higher quality food — all things that are a big benefit for kids.
+Of course, this is not realistic for everyone, but if there’s a time you’re thinking about splurging on a music festival, this is a good time to do it.
+VIP passes offer tons of shade, smaller crowds, shorter lines, and higher quality food — all things that are a big benefit for kids at Coachella.
 For me, the big sell was being able to keep my little guy in the shade as much as possible and it was well worth it.

 A ton of prep went into this trip, but it was such a great experience to watch my little boy run around the massive festival grounds and take everything in.
 He climbed the art installations, clapped for the artists, danced around, and handed out hive fives like candy.
 He loved the experience and I cannot wait to one day share the photos with him as an adult.

-There are a lot of negative opinions about bringing children to a music festival, but as long as you prepare (and don’t give a damn what anyone thinks), it can be an amazing family experience!
+There are a lot of negative opinions about bringing children to a music festival.
+But, as long as you prepare (and don’t give a damn what anyone thinks), it’s an amazing family experience!